• Skip to primary navigation

 So instead of crafts, we read stories, watch videos, and print out coloring pages.
 The kids love it, mom stays sane, and we have meaningful conversations about Lent.
 Win!

-Our favorite resources for Lent are:
+Our favorite Lenten activities and resources are:

 Catechism of the Seven Sacraments* – a graphic-novel style catechism that uses LEGO® to tell the story of Salvation History.
 The kids have learned SO much from it!